In This Article

 The Dutch researcher, Thijs Klompmaker claims that excess calcium is the cause of osteoporosis.
 He says excess calcium supplementation causes the bone’s osteoclasts (cells that break bone down) to increase in an attempt to remove old bone.
 This is the body’s emergency effort to make use of all this new calcium and make new bone with its osteoblasts (cells that make new bone).

 If we excessively stimulate this cycle with calcium supplementation, the bone density will be greater when starting calcium supplementation but later in life as these cycles slow down, the bone density will decrease.
-The body will stop using calcium from supplements and new bone building will slow down because these cycles (osteoblasts) have been depleted.
+The body will stop using calcium from supplements and the new bone-building will slow down because these cycles (osteoblasts) have been depleted.

 The result: Calcium will build bone initially but may predispose us to osteoporosis with long-term calcium supplementation as we get older.